 Our Supply Chain

-We have a global supply chain, primarily UK-based, which also includes a smaller number of suppliers from North America.
+We have a primarily UK-based supply chain which includes a small number of suppliers from North America.
 It includes larger technology providers as well as third-party associates and consultants, SMEs, and local businesses that have the requisite technical skills and qualifications to help us deliver our services.
-One of our legal entities also operates a partner network that is predominantly based in the United Kingdom, Ireland, Australia, New Zealand, Singapore, South Africa and the USA.
-As part of our contracting process, we require all suppliers to adhere to our code of conduct, which includes strict compliance with modern slavery legislation.
+One of our legal entities also operates a partner network that is predominantly based in India, South Africa, Serbia, and Turkey.
+As part of our contracting process, we require the majority of suppliers to adhere to our code of conduct detailing our modern slavery commitments and values to uphold.
+Where contracting on our standard supplier terms, we expressly require strict compliance with modern slavery legislation.
+We are further implementing modern slavery into our supplier on-boarding process to ensure every new and current supplier has adequate statements in place to reflect the modern slavery standards we hold.
+Our annual review of our suppliers allows us to ensure continued compliance against these standards.
+Suppliers with a high controlled risk rating are subject to further audit requirements on a regular basis.
+The consequence of non-compliance is clear and actioned which may result in us not entering into, or terminating, relationships with suppliers.

 Our Policies

 We are committed to ensuring that there is no modern slavery, human trafficking, child or forced labour in our supply chains or in any part of our business.
-As part of this commitment, we have the following policies within Alcumus:
+As part of this commitment, in addition to this statement, we have the following policies within Alcumus:

-These policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.
+These policies reflect our commitment to acting ethically and with integrity in all our business relationships.
+We implement and enforce effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.
 As part of our internal sustainability programme, we are working to improve and strengthen our policies further and work closely with our suppliers to ensure that they are aware of and compliant with these.

 In 2021, we established a partnership with the UK-based anti-slavery charity, Unseen.
 This collaboration has helped increase awareness of the importance of business accreditation and technology to demonstrate compliance to regulations, which actively supports the charity’s ongoing vision of working towards a world without modern slavery.
 You can read more about our partnership on our website and here.